Have you ever caught fireflies on a warm summer night?

 Here's the result so far.

-3. How to Add the Fireflies
+3. How to Add Fireflies in Photoshop

 Keep in mind that these aren't real fireflies.
 I wasn't able to find a stock of them flying so we'll simply build our own.